Thomas Burke (railroad builder): Railwayman

 The building of the SLS&E was a combination of hard-headed business and frontier disregard for law.
 On at least one occasion, Burke convinced the Snohomish County sheriff to head off to the wilderness with all of his deputies to prevent a representative of a rival railway scheme from serving a writ that would have prevented the construction of a bridge across the Snohomish River.
 Exploits like this helped to bring him to the attention of James J. Hill of the Great Northern Railway.

 Along with Judge Cornelius H. Hanford, Burke convinced the Seattle City Council to establish the 120 ft Railroad Avenue (now Alaskan Way) along the downtown waterfront.
 The SLS&E got first choice of a right-of-way.

 The Northern Pacific eventually gained control of SLS&E by purchasing a majority of its stock.
 By this time, Seattle had established itself well enough as a city that Northern Pacific chose actually to operate the line (though the city did not get a major passenger terminal until 1905).

 Burke was a partner with Bostonian Frank Osgood and Seattle pioneer David Denny in the city's first horse-drawn streetcars (1884); only five years later, the three built one of the country's first electric streetcar lines.

 James J. Hill hired Burke in 1890 as the local counsel for the Great Northern, virtually guaranteeing Seattle's role as that line's western terminus.
-However, city engineer R. H. Thomson opposed adding yet another railroad to the crowded waterfront.
+However, city engineer Reginald H. Thomson opposed adding yet another railroad to the crowded waterfront.
 When the Great Northern ran its first train to Seattle June 20, 1893, the end of the line was at Smith Cove in Interbay, a bit north of downtown.
 Eventually, Hill, Burke, and the city engineer's office reached a mutually satisfactory solution to the problem: the Great Northern Tunnel, a railway tunnel under downtown Seattle, built 1903–1906.